OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 |Invalid AFU access |	An AFU can either be mapped to a PF or a VF, and not both.
 The checker reads the `AfuAccessCtrl` field in the FME CSR PORT0_OFFSET register to determine the access type of the AFU associated with the Port.
 If it finds a PF is trying to access an AFU that is mapped to a VF or vice-versa, an error is reported and a fake response is sent back to the requester to avoid a completion timeout on the host.|

 #### **14.1.2 PCIE0_ERROR**
-<a name="pcie-error0"></a>

 The PCIe Avalon-ST to AXI4-Stream bridge monitors the PCIe link for errors and logs any such errors in the PCIE0_ERROR register (in PCIE0 feature region) and PCIE0_ERROR register in the GLBL_ERR private feature.
 The error bits in the PCIE0_ERROR register are sticky bits that you can only clear through software or through a system reset.
 Writing a 1 to the error field in the register clears the corresponding error bit.
 Writing a 1 to the corresponding bit in PCIE0_ERROR0_MASK masks the error.

 If you have other external FME features, you can add similar <external_module>_ERROR registers to this space.
-Please refer to the following spreadsheet, bbs/csr/stratix10/pac_d5005/fme_csr_pcie.xls,  [OFS D5005 FIM Github Branch] or the SystemVerilog file the SystemVerilog file src/common/fme/xls/d5005/FME_CSR.xls found [OFS FIM_COMMON Github Branch] for more details on this register.
+Please refer to the following spreadsheet, bbs/csr/stratix10/pac_d5005/fme_csr_pcie.xls,  [OFS D5005 FIM Github Branch](https://github.com/OFS/ofs-d5005) or the SystemVerilog file the SystemVerilog file src/common/fme/xls/d5005/FME_CSR.xls found [OFS FIM_COMMON Github Branch](https://github.com/OFS/ofs-fim-common) for more details on this register.

 ---
 **NOTE**